Plugging Cameyo into your Microsoft Azure cloud environment.

 Creating a storage account is relatively simple.
 Below are the steps you need to follow within Azure's poral:

 Choose Standard storage (not Premium).
 Choose the location to be the same as your Cameyo servers for best results.
+Make sure to select "Public network access = Enabled from all networks", to allow Cameyo's Portal to manage it.

 At the end of this process, write down the storage account name (storageAccount) and the storage access key (storageKey).